TKMM-Team/Tkmm-Wiki/wwwroot/docs/index.md

 >
 > For example, if you are playing on `v1.1.2`, make sure your game dump is for `v1.1.2` as well.
 > Multiple game dump versions can be provided, and you can choose which version to output mods for from the Settings tab.
+>
+> If you were not prompted to directly input a game dump location, then the preferred version will be automatically set based on the update detected.

 Once finished, you will land on the mods tab as shown below.